Enterprise Products Partners L.P. research snapshot

 Bullish case

-More likely if volumes and fee-based services grow, export and NGL demand remain supportive, projects enter service on schedule, growth spending earns adequate returns, leverage stays manageable, and distributions and buybacks remain covered by DCF.
+More likely if volumes and fee-based services keep growing, export and NGL demand remain supportive, projects such as the LPG export terminal, Frac 15, and new gas plants enter service on schedule, growth spending earns adequate returns, leverage stays manageable, and distributions and buybacks remain covered by DCF.

 Base case